-- 1. With guidance from the Arkansas Foundation for Medical Care (AFMC), the plan will be continuously monitored and evaluated periodically to determine if forecasted benchmarks are being met.
-The plan outcomes will be measured on a short term (2019), mid-term (2020) and long term (2022) basis by reviewing the usage rates for selected substances.
+- 1. With guidance from the State Epidemiological Outcome Workgroup (SEOW) and Wyoming Survey and Analysis Center (WYSAC), the plan will be continuously monitored and evaluated periodically to determine if forecasted benchmarks are being met.
+The plan outcomes will be measured by reviewing the usage rates for selected substances.
 This will entail a review of the outcomes by examining data sources for the trend of usage for the following indicators: - Past 30-day usage: This is a measure of the current use of substances among middle and high school students. - Lifetime use: This indicator measures usage of a substance at least once in the student's lifetime, and is the best measure of youth experimentation with alcohol, tobacco and other drugs. - Perception of risk: Increased perception of risk is a protective factor that measures likelihood of not using a substance.
-Likewise, decreased perception of risk increases the likelihood of usage. - Past 2-weeks binge drinking: This measures excessive alcohol consumption of college students. - 2.
-Process data will be evaluated to determine infrastructure improvements, trainings, and partner outreach.
+Likewise, decreased perception of risk increases the likelihood of usage. - Past 2-weeks binge drinking: This measures excessive alcohol consumption of college students. - Opioid and All Drug Overdose Death Rates - 2.
+Process data will continue to be evaluated to determine infrastructure improvements, trainings, and partner outreach.
 Minutes and relevant documentation such as number of people trained, served and certified will be reviewed on a regular basis. - 3.
-Develop Memorandums of Understanding between partner agencies to assure that all parties understand their respective roles. - 4.
-Continue to fund and maintain the State Epidemiological Outcome Workgroup to provide state and county-level data to support substance abuse prevention planning and evaluation for the prevention system.
+Collaborate with partner agencies to leverage resources. - 4.
+Continue to fund and maintain the SEOW to provide state and county-level data to support substance abuse prevention planning and evaluation for the prevention system.